daisy/pipeline-assembly/src/main/resources/README.txt

         * jobs/$ID : The file size is returned along with the result files (not for the zip files).
         * jobs/$ID :  When the local fs is accessible the actual location is returned in the result xml response.
 This can be used to fetch the results from disk bypassing the web ui.
         * MD5 and file size added to the http headers when a file is returned.
+        * Added support for multiple-valued options.

 * Framework
         * When a validation fails during the job execution the VALIDATION_FAIL status is returned.
 (Currently only working with validation scripts but all the scripts that validate outputs could implement this functionality in the future).
         * Update to guava version 15.0
         * Custom logger avoids creating default log file and duplicating framework logging lines.
         * The framework controls all the outputs as it used to do in remote mode and they have to be fetched through the web api
+	* Fixed size limits for inputs and options.

 * Modules